NanoSLAM: Enabling Fully Onboard SLAM for Tiny Robots: Nano-UAV System Setup

 \subsection{Co-processor Deck - GAP9 SoC}

 The second custom deck included in the system setup weighs \qty{5}{\gram} and features the GAP9 SoC, the commercial embodiment of the PULP platform~\cite{rossi2021vega}, produced by Greenwaves Technologies.
 Figure~\ref{fig:gap9-diag} shows the main elements of the GAP9 architecture.
 The GAP9 SoC features 10 RISC-V-based cores, which are grouped into two power and frequency domains.
-The first domain is the fabric controller (FC), which features a single core operating at up to \qty{400}{\mega\hertz} coupled with \qty{1.5}{\mega\byte} of SRAM (L2 memory).
+The first domain is the Fabric Controller (FC), which features a single core operating at up to \qty{400}{\mega\hertz} coupled with \qty{1.5}{\mega\byte} of SRAM (L2 memory).
 The FC acts as the supervisor of the SoC, managing the communication with the peripherals and orchestrating the on-chip memory operations.
-The second domain is the cluster (CL) consisting of nine RISC-V cores that can operate up to \qty{400}{\mega\hertz}, specifically designed to handle highly parallelizable and computationally intensive workloads.
+The second domain is the CLuster (CL) consisting of nine RISC-V cores that can operate up to \qty{400}{\mega\hertz}, specifically designed to handle highly parallelizable and computationally intensive workloads.
 Among the nine cores of the cluster, one acts as a ``master core'', receiving a job from the FC and delegating it to the other eight cores in the cluster, which carry the computation.
-The CL is coupled with \qty{128}{\kilo\byte} of L1 memory, and the transfers between L2 and L1 are performed via the direct memory access (DMA) peripheral, requiring no involvement from the FC or CL during the transfers.
+The CL cores share the same instruction cache, allowing them to efficiently execute the same code on different data.
+The CL is coupled with \qty{128}{\kilo\byte} of L1 memory (shared by the CL cores), and the transfers between L2 and L1 are performed via the Direct Memory Access (DMA) peripheral, requiring no involvement from the FC or CL during the transfers.
+In addition, the CL also features a neural engine that provides hardware-level acceleration for performing operations such as convolutions, batch normalization or ReLU activations, supporting the execution of quantized deep learning models.
 To achieve an optimal execution time of a CL task, the data associated with the task should be transferred to L1 before the task is started.
 When the CL task completes, the result can be transferred back to L2 and further used by the FC.
 The GAP9 is interfaced with the STM32 via SPI and carries all the intensive computation required by PGO and scan-matching.